asaikali/docker-compose-postgres/README.md

 ```

 The sample application uses [Flyway DB](https://flywaydb.org/) to manage the configuration
 of the database.
-You can find the DDL it uses in `src/main/resources/db/migration/V1__create_quotes_table.sql`
+You can find the DDL in the file
+`src/main/resources/db/migration/V1__create_quotes_table.sql`.

 # Setting up the pgAdmin 4 Container